-This step is the core of the submission process, as from this step, you can edit the online administrative proposal submission forms, view the history, print the draft proposal, download templates, upload files and submit the proposal by clicking on the relevant buttons.
-Guidance on how to fill in the administrative forms is provided directly in the form as ghost text for the single entries or as additional help text hidden behind question-marks .
+This step is the core of the submission process, as from this step, you can edit the online submission proposal submission form, view the history, print the draft proposal, download templates, upload files and submit the proposal by clicking on the relevant buttons.
+Guidance on how to fill in the submission form is provided directly in the form as ghost text for the single entries or as additional help text hidden behind question-marks[?].
 Some parts of the form will be prefilled based on the data entered at pre-registration or in the Beneficiary Register.
 Please use the functionality 'Validate form' button to check the validity and completeness of your data.
 Any warning or error will be listed at the end of the validated form.

-Further information on the preparation of the application (the online administrative forms and Proposal Parts B1 and B2) is given in section 2 of this document.
+Further information on the preparation of the application (the online submission form and Proposal Parts B1 and B2) is given in section 2 of this document.

 - All files must be uploaded in the submission system as PDF ('portable document format').
 Other file formats will not be accepted by the system.
 Irrespective of any page limits specified in this document, there is an overall limit of 10 Mbytes to the size of each uploaded document (Part B1, B2, and supporting documentation).
-However, it is advised to limit the size of Parts B1 and B2 to 2 Mbytes each. - Unless specified in the call, embedded material and any other documents (company brochures, scientific papers, reports, audio, video, multimedia, etc.) sent either electronically or by post to the ERCEA or uploaded directly in the Participant Portal will be disregarded.
+However, it is advised to limit the size of Parts B1 and B2 to 2 Mbytes each. - Embedded material and any other documents (company brochures, scientific papers, reports, audio, video, multimedia, etc.) sent either electronically or by post to the ERCEA or uploaded directly in the Funding & Tenders Portal will be disregarded.

-There are also restrictions to the name given to the Part B files: use alphanumeric characters; special characters and spaces must be avoided.
+There are restrictions to the name given to the Part B files: use alphanumeric characters; special characters and spaces must be avoided.
 You are advised to clean your document before converting it to PDF (e.g. accept all tracked changes, delete notes).
 Check that your conversion software has successfully converted all the pages of your original document (e.g. there is no problem with page limits or page view), and that captions and labels have not been lost from your diagrams.

-Completing the Proposal submission forms in the submission system and uploading all the necessary files does not yet mean that your proposal is submitted (mandatory files: Part B1, Part B2, PhD certificate, Host Institution support letter and - if applicable: Ethical Self-assessment and supporting documentation for eligibility extension and/or ethics issues).
+Completing the Proposal submission forms in the submission system and uploading all the necessary files does not yet mean that your proposal is submitted (mandatory files: Part B1, Part B2, Host Institution support letter and - if applicable: Ethical Self-assessment and supporting documentation for ethics issues).
 Once there is a consolidated version of the proposal, the 'SUBMIT' button must be pressed.
-The system performs a limited employed), you must use two different e-mail addresses as the system does not allow two identical e-mail addresses to be entered.

-automatic validation of the proposal.
+The system performs a limited automatic validation of the proposal.
 Any problems such as missing data, wrong file format or excessive file size will appear as a list of warnings and/or on the screen.
 You may submit your proposal with warnings (marked in yellow), but it is not possible to submit a proposal until all errors (marked in red) are corrected.
 Please note that the electronic checks by the submission system do not replace the formal eligibility review and do not confirm that the contents of these files respond to the requirements of the call.